-We currently have our Senior Secured Notes outstanding; however, we may issue additional debt securities in one or more series.
+We may issue debt securities in one or more series.
 The specific terms of each series of debt securities will be described in the particular prospectus supplement relating to that series.
 The prospectus supplement may or may not modify the general terms found in this prospectus and will be filed with the SEC.
 For a complete description of the terms of a particular series of debt securities, you should read both this prospectus and the prospectus supplement relating to that particular series.
-The description below is a summary with respect to future debt securities we may issue and not a summary of our Senior Secured Notes.
-See "The Company-Leverage" for a description of our Senior Secured Notes.